WELCOME TO THE HAWAII FIVE-O HOME PAGE

 A "reboot" of Hawaii Five-O started showing in North America in September, 2010 on CBS in the USA and Global in Canada as well as in other countries.
-Named Hawaii Five-0 with a zero to distinguish it from the original series, it stars Alex O'Loughlin (Steve McGarrett) and Scott Caan (Danny Williams).
-Daniel Dae Kim (Chin Ho Kelly) and Grace Park (Kono Kalakaua) left the show after the seventh season over a contractual dispute.
-As of September 2017, Five-Zero will be in its eighth season.
+Named Hawaii Five-0 with a zero to distinguish it from the original series, it originally starred Alex O'Loughlin (Steve McGarrett) and Scott Caan (Danny Williams), Daniel Dae Kim (Chin Ho Kelly) and Grace Park (Kono Kalakaua).
+Daniel Dae Kim and Grace Park left the show after the seventh season, to be replaced by Megan Rath (Tani Rey) and Beulah Koale (Junior Reigns).
+As of September 2018, Five-Zero will be in its ninth season.

 VIDEOS FROM 1996 MAHALO CONVENTION